grapa-dev/grapa/README.md

 ### $XML
 $XML is an array of $TAG values.
 The $XML class also inherits the $ARRAY class, and any operation that works on an $ARRAY will work on an $XML.

-For consistancy, entering a single $TAG will always result in the creation of $XML, where the $XML includes at least 1 $TAG.
+For consistency, entering a single $TAG will always result in the creation of $XML, where the $XML includes at least 1 $TAG.

 To reference items in $XML, use an index.
 ```